nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <include src="tp-tasks-fragment.md#alert-time-sensitive" />
 <div tags="m--cs2113">

-* Draft a user guide in a convenient medium (e.g., a GoogleDoc) to describe what the product would be like when it is at {{ version_first }}.
+* Draft a user guide in a convenient medium (e.g., a GoogleDoc) to describe what the product would be like when it is at {{ version_mvp }}.
   * We recommend that you follow the [AB3 User Guide]({{ url_ab3_upstream_website }}/UserGuide.html) in terms of structure and format.
   * As this is a draft only and the final version will be in a different format altogether %%(i.e., in Markdown format)%%, don't waste time in formatting, copy editing etc. You can also limit this to just the 'Features' section only and omit the other sections.<br>
   While the UG draft need not be 'polished', it should be detailed enough to tell the user how to use the product features in concern.
   * IMPORTANT:
-    * Specify the precise/full command syntax for the CLI commands that you will deliver at {{ version_first }}. i.e., we want you to know exactly what you plan to deliver at {{ version_first }} -- while it is fine to change this plan later, it is still important to have a plan first.
+    * Specify the precise/full command syntax for the CLI commands that you will deliver at {{ version_mvp }}. i.e., we want you to know exactly what you plan to deliver at {{ version_mvp }} -- while it is fine to change this plan later, it is still important to have a plan first.
-    * Include all features that will be available in {{ version_first }}.
-There is no need to include features that will be delivered beyond {{ version_first }}.
+    * Include all features that will be available in {{ version_mvp }}.
+There is no need to include features that will be delivered beyond {{ version_mvp }}.
   * Consider including examples of expected outputs too.
   * {{ icon_important_big_red }} **Submission** [one person per team]: Save the draft UG as a PDF file, name it `{team-id}.pdf` e.g., `{{ example_team_id }}.pdf`, and upload to Canvas.